 PreIB is a one-year preparatory course for Danish and foreign students who have not completed 11 years of school.
 The teaching language is English as are the teaching materials.

 The PreIB Curriculum

 The PreIB curriculum consists of compulsory academic subject areas with a balanced combination of humanities, sciences and the arts.
 The PreIB year is divided into two.
 The first part is a foundation course corresponding roughly to the first part, “grundforløbet”, of the first year of the Danish upper secondary school, that is, 1.g of STX.
 The second term aims more directly at preparing you for the IB Diploma Programme, yet still complying with the requirements set by the Danish Ministry of Children and Education for the first year of the Danish stx.
 This alignment ensures that you can transfer into an STX class instead of going to the IB Diploma Programme after the first term of PreIB and again after completing PreIB.
 Likewise, stx students can transfer into the IB system.

 - Physical Education

-For PreIB you must also choose one course in an additional foreign language:
+Also, one course in an additional foreign language must be chosen:

 - German as a foreign language with a minimum of 2-3 years of prior learning (“fortsættersprog”)